MuddSub/MuddSub/README.md

 ## Installation

 ### Prerequisites
-This all needs to be in Ubuntu, preferably 18.04.
+This all needs to be in Ubuntu, preferably 20.04.
 Other linux distributions can in theory be used, but not all packages are guaranteed to be supported.
 For example, in Arch linux, everything except simulation is supported.
 These instructions are all written for Ubuntu.
 If you want to use a different distribution, you'll have to figure out how to install the packages in the distro.

-Start by following [these instructions](http://wiki.ros.org/melodic/Installation/Ubuntu) to install ros melodic.
+Start by following [these instructions](http://wiki.ros.org/noetic/Installation/Ubuntu) to install ros noetic.

 You'll also need to install a few dependencies to get everything working: